 If you enjoy working within a team who is passionate about children and young people's mental health, enjoy a challenge and have a flexible approach, then we would like to hear from you.
 You will work as part of a team but will need to be confident in your own clinical decision making skills.
 You will work with a range of professionals from a variety of different agencies in order to safely arrange the most appropriate service for the young people.
 The role will include telephone assessments, signposting advice and professional consultation.

 We are a friendly, supportive team, from a variety of professional backgrounds including Nursing, Social Work and Occupational Therapy.
 We also have easy access to support from Psychiatrists and Psychologists within the CAMHS generic teams.

 As an organisation we encourage learning and continued professional development.

 Job description Job responsibilities

-- Significant Experience of working with children and young people with mental health difficulties
+- Significant experience working with children and young people with mental ill health in a community setting.

 Any attachments will be accessible after you click to apply.